 Coroners have to be satisfied beyond reasonable doubt before they can record a verdict of suicide.
 So if the coroner returns a verdict of suicide, we will decide that the death was not accidental.

 However, if the coroner is not satisfied beyond reasonable doubt, they may record an open verdict.
 This means we will still need to decide what happened on the balance of probabilities, taking into account the coroner’s findings into the cause of death.

 However, we generally say it is unreasonable for a business to limit benefit to the rare situation where the consumer is completely unable to carry out “any occupation whatsoever”.
-So we are unlikely to support a strict interpretation of this criterion – unless we think that the consumer was aware of its restrictive nature at the outset.
+So we are unlikely to support a strict interpretation of this term – unless we think that the consumer was aware of its restrictive nature at the outset.
 Instead, we usually interpret it to mean “any suited occupation” based on the consumer’s education, training, or experience.

 Personal accident policies are “non-indemnity” insurance contracts – meaning they will not (and in most cases cannot) put the consumer back in the position that they were in before the accident.
 If its terms are met, a policy will simply pay financial benefit in cases of death or bodily injury.

 Because they do not compensate consumers for loss of earnings or incapacity from working, a consumer can usually claim for the same injury under several different policies – though there may be restrictions if the policies are with the same insurer.